 The short answer: It depends on the type of drug test!
 If it’s a standard drug test (like the type an employer might use), it typically won’t show up on a drug panel.
 However, if you are being tested at a Suboxone program, they may be testing you specifically to ensure you’re taking the medication that they’re prescribing.
 In this case, they may be testing you specifically for the buprenorphine in Suboxone.

 Read more: Suboxone might show up on a drug test.

 How long do I have to be on Suboxone?
 Will I need it long-term?

 The length of your Suboxone treatment is entirely up to you and your medical care team.
 You should look for a Suboxone doctor who listens to your requests and honors your needs to either continue or change your medications.
 The evidence shows, however, that long-term Suboxone treatment can be beneficial.

 Where can I get Suboxone treatment?

-Workit Health offers Suboxone treatment in Alaska, Michigan, California, and New Jersey.
+Workit Health offers Suboxone treatment in Alaska, Michigan, California, Ohio, Washington, and New Jersey.
 If you aren’t in our area, learn other strategies for finding a Suboxone Clinic near you.
 The NAABT also has a directory called Treatment Match which will connect you with providers in your area.